TahaBinShafiq/TahaBinShafiq/README.md

 - 👋 Hi, I’m TahaBinShafiq
 - 👀 I’m interested in Web development, programming, and learning new technologies
-- 🌱 I’ve completed HTML and I’m currently learning Introduction to Programming (ITP)
+- 🌱 I’ve completed HTML|CSS and I’m currently learning Introduction to Programming (ITP)
 - 💞️ I’m looking to collaborate on beginner-friendly web development and coding projects
 - 📫 How to reach me [mt4899192@gmail.com]